Glencairn Aisle: Funerary helmet

-The Conjoined Armorial Bearings
+The conjoined armorial bearings

 Blazon (armorial bearings) : Sinister (left) – Argent (silver) a sheaf-fork Sable (black), within a bordure (a broad border) Ermine (fur as black spots on a white ground).
 Dexter (right) – Quarterly 1st & 4th gyronny (divided into gyrons by straight lines all crossing at the fess point) of eight Or (gold) and Sable (black), 2nd Or (gold) a fess (broad horizontal stripe across the middle) checky (equilateral rectangles of alternate tinctures) Azure (blue) and Argent (silver), 3rd Argent a lymphad or ancient galley sails furled flags and pennants flying Gules (red) and oars in action, Sable (black) a bordure (broad border) Ermine.
 Above the shield is placed a helmet with vizor closed facing sinister, mantling of three pairs of Acanthus leaves (device of the painter to give prominence to the coat of arms) Argent (silver) in relief, and surmounting the achievement are placed is a central crest, (figure attached to the helmet for identification in battle) viz: – an Earl’s coronet surmounted by a unicorn; on a compartment below the shield, which is a double escroll (scroll), whereupon is inscribed the words ‘Fork Ovir’ (Fork Over), are placed two supporters (figures on each side supporting the shield), sinister a coney (rabbit) at liberty (not restrained), argent (silver), dexter a stag at liberty, maned and hoofed, Or (gold): attired with six tynes (branches on antlers) Gules (red).
 The coat of arms, crest and supporters on the Glencairn Monument were once brightly painted and gilded to match the description given.

-The Letters ‘D M C’ for Dame Margaret Campbell and ‘E I C’ for Earl James Cunningham appear on the shield.
+Unusually and incorrectly the Letters ‘D M C’ for Dame Margaret Campbell and ‘E I C’ for Earl James Cunningham appear on the shield, apparently as an interpretive addition.
 The Latin alphabet does not has a ‘J’ so an ‘I’ is used in its place.
 The presence of these letters is not part of normal heraldic practice.

-The lymphad or ancient galley on the dexter, right or Campbell side does not conform to the heraldic description and this may be a case of the stone mason being unfamiliar with the correct heraldic design as in ‘sails furled flags and pennants flying Gules (red) and oars in action’ with a single mast.
-The ship actually carved has the appearance of a galleon with ‘three masts, sails furled, pennants flying,’ but no oars that would be typical of a galley.
+The lymphad or ancient birlinn galley on the dexter, right or Campbell side does not conform to the heraldic description and this may be a case of the stone mason being unfamiliar with the correct heraldic design as in 'sails furled flags and pennants flying Gules (red) and oars in action' with a single mast.
+The ship actually carved has the appearance of a galleon with 'three masts, sails furled, pennants flying,' but no oars that would be typical of a galley.
 Two pennants are possibly present but no flags.